hashicorp/terraform-cdk/website/docs/cdktf/concepts/stacks.html.md

 #### Deployments

 At the moment all Terraform operations are limited to a single stack.
 In order to run `diff`, `deploy` or `destroy`, a target stack has to be specified.
-A deploy command like `cdktf deploy multiple-stacks-dev` will work and all Terraform operations will run in the folder `cdktf.out/stacks/multiple-stacks-dev`.
+A deploy command like `cdktf deploy multiple-stacks-dev` will run all Terraform operations in the folder `cdktf.out/stacks/multiple-stacks-dev`.

 Omitting the target stack by running a plain `cdktf deploy` will result in error.
 This will change in future versions, where support for targeting all or a subset of stacks will be added.